nzesalem/vorlume.com/content/blog/start-coding/index.md

 FreeCodeCamp is a free online coding resource that teaches coding through a well-established curriculum.
 They also give you hands-on experience working on projects for nonprofits.

 #### 2. [W3Schools](https://www.w3schools.com)
-W3Schools is one of the best learning resources our there that is perfect for beginners.
+W3Schools is one of the best learning resources out there that is perfect for beginners.
 They offer free coding tutorials and reference materials for learning different programming languages.
-They also give you quizzes and coding exercises so you can test your skills right away.
+They will also give you quizzes and coding exercises so you can test your skills right away.

 #### 3. [Codecademy](https://www.codecademy.com)
 Codecademy is an online interactive learning platform that teaches people how to code.
 You read a little, type the codes right into the browser, and see results immediately.